Beeldstorm: performing arts videos archived by meemoo

 Once all the consent forms had been collected, we were able to proceed with the transfer.
 We transferred 950 files from 31 content partners in this first phase.
 Beeldstorm copied the files on to disks which were then saved on meemoo’s FTP server so we could transfer them to the relevant partner’s digital archive area.

 During this transfer we noticed that there was more content on the disks than had been recorded when we initially made the inventory in 2018.
 This was new content from partners that had already taken part in the project, and content from partners that had worked with Beeldstorm since 2018.
 This content was then included in a new, second phase of the project together with any co-productions with content partners from this same period.

 In February 2020, we organised a new information session for the content partners involved.
 As well as an introduction to the broader context of digital archiving and knowledge sharing, we also asked content partners for permission to proceed with the second phase, and again gave them an opportunity to check the new files.
-The file transfer in phase two has already started and will be completed in the second half of 2020.
+The file transfer in phase two was completed in the beginning of 2021.

 The content included in phase 2 has been inventoried up until August 2019.
 But what about the content produced by Beeldstorm for our content partners since this date?
 As part of our ongoing work on the influx of digital collections, we’re investigating whether media produced by external parties – such as photographers and video makers – for our content partners can be uploaded by external parties themselves in the meemoo archive system, and if so, how.
 One example of a significant aspect of this approach is the agreements framework that this method needs to streamline.